Do we need an International Travelers Bill of Rights?

 Lisa Costello, a spokeswoman for the American Hotel & Lodging Association, which represents the hotel industry, echoes Rubin’s sentiments.
 “Our issue really just revolves around the feasibility of providing the information required,” she says.
 “Our industry is simply not tracking any of the information they are seeking to capture outside the U.S. in a comprehensive way.”

 The bill fails to take into account the complexities of the hotel industry, with layers of owners, franchisees and management companies, each with its own interests, she says.
-As a result, the proposed notification system would need to be built from the ground up.
+Therefore, building the proposed notification system would be necessary from the ground up.
 “It would be difficult to maintain in real time and would not achieve the intended goal,” she says.

-I checked with the State Department, which already publishes some of the information that the bill would require.
+My advocacy team and I checked with the State Department, which already publishes some of the information that the bill would require.
 The department’s country-specific information covers general health, safety and security information, a representative told me.
 U.S. embassies and consulates can also provide information about medical facilities available locally, including hospitals, clinics and labs.
 The government doesn’t offer that information specifically regarding a hotel, though.
+(Related: No, it’s not safe to travel — unless you do this now.)

 When I asked the department whether international visitors were demanding more detailed information about security, a representative replied, “We haven’t seen an increase in concerns being raised about the quality of the information we provide.”